• Skip to primary navigation

 TOU prices are broken down into three categories:

 • Off-Peak: This is the period when electricity consumption is lowest.
-During this period, prices are that their lowest.
+During this period, prices are at their lowest.

 • Mid-Peak: This is when demand for electricity is moderately high, but not at its peak.
 Prices during this period are a little higher than they are during Off-Peak hours.